wycks/WordPhing/README.md

 Phing is already included in most default PHP installs.
 If you need to install it separately see "Install" below.

-PHP Documentor 2 requires the latest Phing and XSL PHP extension.
-You can follow the instructions here if your install does not have it: http://www.phpdoc.org/
+PHP Documentor 2 requires the latest  Phing and the XSL PHP extension.
+You should also us the latest build found here: http://www.phpdoc.org/

 ##Notes